ahteshamahmad/MCQ_Shell_Scripting/README.md

 #Now, script will be running and you can see the question one by one with four options.
 #Now, script will be running and you can see the question one by one with options.
+#So, Guys as like this You can write a shell scripting